UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

+Notes:

+As mentioned earlier,
+GitHub allows you to manage
+who has access to your project.
+By default,
-Notes: As mentioned earlier, GitHub allows you to control who has access to your project.
-The default of both public and private projects are that only the person who created the GitHub repository has permissions to create, edit and delete files (write access).
-To give your collaborators write access to the projects, navigate to the “Settings” tab and click "Invite a collaborator".
+only the person who created the GitHub repository has permission to create, edit, and delete files in both public and private projects (write access).
+Navigate to the "Settings" tab and click "Invite a collaborator" to grant your collaborators write access to the projects.